ilum-cloud/doc/README.md

 It should be used as a default cluster for running Spark applications in production.

-For a detailed Spark application configuration for a given Kubernetes cluster check [spark job configuration](#spark-job-configuration) section.
+For a detailed Spark application configuration for a given Kubernetes cluster check [spark job configuration](#apache-spark-job-configuration) section.

 ##### Local

-Local is a simple cluster implementation which runs Spark applications there, where `Ilum` core is deployed.
+Local is a simple cluster implementation which runs Spark applications there, where `ilum-core` is deployed.
 That means it runs Spark applications either inside the `ilum-core` container when deployed on docker/Kubernetes, or on the current machine when deployed without usage of any orchestrator.

 It should be really used only for testing purposes as it can use only a limited amount of resources.